Yakorrr/server_labs/README.md

 As I said, Docker requires a virtual machine to work, which will be installed and automatically displayed in the virtualization program.
 I recommend using VirtualBox for these purposes ([link](https://www.virtualbox.org/wiki/Downloads) to the installer, installation [instructions](https://www.youtube.com/watch?v=sB_5fqiysi4&ab_channel=TechGumbo)).

+There are many different programs for developing in Python, but the most convenient one, in my opinion, is PyCharm.
+It can be downloaded from [here](https://www.jetbrains.com/pycharm/download/#section=windows).

 You now have everything you need to run the application.
 Let's start!

 ## 2. Start

-After installing, you need to clone this repository to your local machine:
+After installing, you need to clone this repository to your local machine.
+For this step you can use as command line, as Git Bash:

 `$ git clone https://github.com/Yakorrr/server_labs`

 ![image](https://user-images.githubusercontent.com/85063387/203257692-b289ec23-57f9-4f28-8b03-2e982dec32eb.png)

 Change to the project folder:

 `$ cd server_labs`